Disclaimer Statement

 Evaluation and planning

 Campus Wellness is continually seeking to improve the quality of services offered to students, staff, and faculty at UWaterloo.
-In order to help us improve, we invite feedback, both orally and/or in writing, from those who access our services.
+To help us improve, we invite feedback, both orally and/or in writing, from those who access our services.
 Any information gathered, including ratings and/or written comments, is used only for administrative, statistical, or report-writing purposes.
 At no time will identifying personal health information be used, shared, or given out.

 Protecting personal health information